substrate-developer-hub/substrate-contracts-workshop/2/transferring-tokens.md

 fn transfer_from_to(&mut self, from: AccountId, to: AccountId, value: Balance) -> bool {/* --snip-- */}
 ```

 The `transfer_from_to` function will be built without any _authorization_ checks.
 Because it is an internal function, we fully control when it gets called.
-However, it will have all logical checks around managing the balances between accounts, and really we just need to check for one thing: make sure that the `from` account has enough funds to send to the `to` account:
+However, it will have all logical checks around managing the balances between accounts.

+Really we just need to check for one thing: make sure that the `from` account has enough funds to send to the `to` account:

 ```rust
 if balance_from < value {